 The ability to collect and analyse various types of operational data remotely and in real-time is central to the overall value of a cloud-based business management system.
 The right IMS will allow team members to record activities, complete checklists, report incidents and make notes from the field so that everyone in the organisation can access this data immediately from anywhere, on any device.

 A system that works well during one stage of your organisation’s growth may not necessarily be suitable forever.
-Can your cloud-based system be customised and reconfigured easily on the go?
+Can your compliance software be customised and reconfigured easily on the go?
 What may have seemed like a cost-friendly solution in the beginning will quickly get expensive if you have to communicate with the developer every time you want to make a small change or large update.
 Ideally, the platform you implement should be designed to meet your specific business needs now and be easily adapted moving forward.

 5. Functions and capabilities